- What Programs Are Available To Assist People With Disabilities in Mississippi?

 Do providers work for the state?
 No, providers are solo or agency providers.

 About how many providers are there in Mississippi?
-There are about 35 Medicaid Waiver providers in Mississippi.
+For the ID/DD Waiver, there are about 35 Medicaid Waiver providers in Mississippi.

 Do you have a choice in providers?
-Yes, you can select your own provider, but choice of providers is limited.
+Yes, you can select your own provider.

 - How Do You Become A Provider?